Current Team Members

 - The Sleepless: After he becomes the White Ranger he finds that he does not need to sleep and has boundless energy even when unmorphed.

-- Foil To Rocky, Adam, and particularly Aisha!
+- Foil: To Rocky, Adam, and particularly Aisha!
 Like them, she's the newcomer to the team after they parted ways, however while the three new Mighty Morphin' Rangers are having a hard time bonding and fitting into the team dynamic making their teamwork sloppy in comparison to how the original team worked together, Kiya seems to be an Instant Expert who becomes fast friends with Jason, Trini, and Zack, making their missions smoother and more successful.
+In addition, while Rocky and co eventually work with their seniors as full-fledged members, Kima splits off from her team in order to follow her own agendas.

 - Making a Splash: Her element is water.